ymcui/Chinese-Cloze-RC/README.md

 ##You may also interested in ...

 > **DeepMind CNN / Daily Mail data**
 [**Pre-processed Data (recommended)**](http://cs.nyu.edu/~kcho/DMQA/)
 [Original Data](https://github.com/deepmind/rc-data)

 > **Children's Book Test (CBTest)**
 [**Original Data**](http://www.thespermwhale.com/jaseweston/babi/CBTest.tgz)

-##Future Plan
-We would like to release another associated **human annotated** datasets as soon as we finish it.

 ##Contact
 For any problems concerning the paper or data, please contact: **admin [AT] ymcui [dot] com**

-Or leave a message in the `Github Issues`.